Zlatko Paković

-Zlatko Paković (born in Valjevo in 1968) is a Serbian theatre director and writer, best known for his politically engaged theatre and his interpretations of Bertolt Brecht's Lehrstücke (learning plays).
+Zlatko Paković (born in 1968) is a Serbian theatre director and writer, best known for his politically engaged theatre and his interpretations of Bertolt Brecht's Lehrstücke (learning plays).
 His work is characterized by a pronounced sense of playful expression.
 Throughout his career, Paković has directed theatre productions in various countries, including Serbia, Croatia, Bosnia and Herzegovina, Montenegro, North Macedonia, Cyprus, Bulgaria, Norway, and the Netherlands.
 His notable productions include Srebrenica, When We the Murdered Rise, To Kill Zoran Đinđić, Pope Francis Wrestles with His Angel, Pier Paolo Pasolini Directs the Last Judgment, Altar Boys, Wittgenstein's Pupils, Capitalism: demonstrated in geometrical order, Othello: the Illegitimate Liturgy, Encyclopedia of the Living, and Katalin Ladik Experiences a Nervous Breakdown, Quits Her Job as a Bank Clerk and Becomes a Conceptual Artist.

 Paković has received several awards for his work, including the Sterija Award and the Sterija's "Dejan Penčić Poljanski" Award from the Critics' Round Table for Best Play.
 For the production If You Stare into the Abyss for Too Long, based on the novel by Enes Halilović, he was awarded two additional Sterija Awards.
 He has also received the Ahmed Vali Lifetime Achievement Award.
 In 2014, he was awarded the International Ibsen Scholarship for his project Ibsen's Enemy of the People as Brecht's Learning Play.

 Education and career

 Paković was born in 1968 in Valjevo, Serbia.
 He studied at the Faculty of Philosophy and the Faculty of Dramatic Arts in Belgrade, where he earned a degree in theatre and radio directing.
 Since 1996, he has primarily staged his own plays in various countries, including Serbia, Croatia, Bosnia and Herzegovina, Montenegro, North Macedonia, Kosovo, the Netherlands, Norway, Bulgaria, and Cyprus.
-He currently lives and works in Norway and Croatia as a playwright and theatre director.